Top of the page

 Adults also may have joint pain.
 Older children and teens also may have eye pain, a sore throat, and body aches.
 Young children may have only a rash.

 Symptoms may not start until 14 to 21 days after you've been near someone who has the infection.
 Some people don't have symptoms.

 A blood test can help your doctor find out if a recent infection you've had was caused by the rubella virus.
 The test also shows if you have been immunized against rubella or are immune to the virus.

 Rubella usually gets better with home care.

 Stay away from other people, especially pregnant women, as much as you can so that you don't spread the illness.
 If you or your child has rubella, don't go to work, school, or daycare for 7 days after the rash first appears.footnote 1

 If you're exposed to the rubella virus while pregnant, talk to your doctor.
 They may give you a shot of immunoglobulin (IG) if testing shows that you are not immune.
 IG doesn't prevent infection, but it may make symptoms less severe.
 It also lowers the chance of birth defects, although it doesn't always prevent them.
 Children with congenital rubella syndrome have been born to mothers who have received IG.

-The rubella vaccine protects at least 9 out of 10 immunized people from getting this illness.footnote 1 In Canada, the vaccine is part of the MMR (measles, mumps, and rubella) and MMRV (measles, mumps, rubella, and varicella [chickenpox]) vaccines.
-The MMRV vaccine is not available in all areas.
+The rubella vaccine protects at least 9 out of 10 immunized people from getting this illness.footnote 1 In Canada and the United States, the vaccine is part of the MMR (measles, mumps, and rubella) and MMRV (measles, mumps, rubella, and varicella [chickenpox]) vaccines.
 Most children get the vaccine as part of their regular shots.

 If you are planning to become pregnant and don't know if you're immune to rubella, get a blood test to find out.
 If you're not immune, you can safely get the rubella vaccine up to 1 month before you become pregnant.
 If you're not immune and didn't get the vaccine before you became pregnant, take extra care to avoid contact with the virus.
 Avoid the saliva of babies and young children, and wash your hands often.